Kharmans/stealthy/README.md

 * Default for stealth
 * Banked rolls are actually stored in an effect or item on the actor.
 * Banked rolls are deleted by deleting the effect they are banked in.
 * Rolling a stealth skill check will apply the *Hidden* effect to the actor and bank the result there for later comparisons, replacing an existing banking if the *Hidden* effect is already present.
-Stealthy's default *Hidden* effect can be overriden by adding a custom Hidden effect in *Convenient Effects*. ***See [Handling Hidden removal](#handling-hidden-removal)***
+Stealthy's default *Hidden* effect can be overriden by adding a custom Hidden effect in *Convenient Effects* or *Condition Lab & Triggler*. ***See [Handling Hidden removal](#handling-hidden-removal)***
 * Rolling a perception check will add a *Spot* effect to the actor to bank the roll.
 The default *Spot* effect can be overriden as well.

 ![stealth-roll](https://user-images.githubusercontent.com/16523503/209989026-e0d2dad2-8dc1-459c-8824-a2332ce8a9cd.gif)